Life insurance options for foreign nationals: How to get a US life insurance policy

 Term life insurance

-This is the most popular type of coverage available, because it can provide significant life insurance protection at an budget-friendly cost.
-A term life insurance policy covers you for a limited period, usually 10, 15, 20, or 30 years, and if you pass away during that time, the death benefit is paid out income tax-free to your beneficiaries.
-After the term ends, coverage lapses, and you have to apply for a new policy.
+This is the most popular type of coverage available, and generally considered to be the most accessible type of life insurance for foreign nationals.
+It can provide significant life insurance protection at an affordable cost.
+Term life insurance policies are a flexible option, allowing you to choose term lengths, coverage amounts, and optional riders to fit your needs.
+These polices cover you for a limited period, usually 10, 15, 20, or 30 years, and if you pass away during that time, the policy’s death benefit is paid out income tax-free to your beneficiaries.
+The death benefit varies based on the policy and underwriting criteria, with some carriers offering modest coverage amounts, and others over a million dollars.
+However, after the term ends, coverage lapses and you have to apply for a new policy.
 If you qualify, the insurance carrier will likely charge significantly higher premiums due to increased age and health risk.
 And, unlike permanent whole and universal life insurance (below), term policies don’t build cash value, so they cannot be used for asset-building purposes.

-Whole life policies offers lifetime coverage with a guaranteed death benefit and fixed premiums.1 It also builds cash value over time, which you can borrow against or access in other ways.2,3 Whole life policies from a mutual insurer (such as Guardian) may also qualify for dividends that can further build cash value, because these companies are actually owned by their whole life policyholders.4 The downside?
+Whole life policies are a type of permanent life insurance that offer lifetime coverage with a guaranteed death benefit and fixed premiums.2 They also include a cash value component that accumulates over time, which you can borrow against or access in other ways.3,4 Whole life policies from a mutual insurer (such as Guardian) may also qualify for dividends that can further build cash value, because these companies are actually owned by their whole life policyholders.5 The downside?
 While whole life policies provide lifelong coverage and asset-building benefits, the initial cost can be significantly higher than term insurance.
+Additionally, these policies can be more difficult for foreign nationals to qualify for — many carriers (but not all) require applicants to demonstrate strong US ties in addition to long-term residency potential.

-Universal policies offer permanent coverage and build cash value with more flexibility (and fewer guarantees) than a whole life policy.
+Universal policies are another form of permanent life insurance that builds cash value with more flexibility (and fewer guarantees) than a whole life policy.
+These policies are sometimes available to foreign nationals, but may be restricted to permanent residents or those with multi-year visa stability.
+Like whole life, universal life policies also include a cash value component, creating an asset that can be accessed or borrowed against in various ways.
 You can adjust the premiums and death benefit level within a certain range, and these policies may give you a choice of ways to build cash value, (for example, you may opt to earn a fixed interest rate or invest in the market).
-However, this flexibility also means that the policies have to be managed to a certain extent, and care taken to ensure the policy account value doesn’t dip below a certain level which could cause coverage to lapse.5
+However, this flexibility also means that the policies have to be managed to a certain extent, and care taken to ensure the policy account value doesn’t dip below a certain level which could cause coverage to lapse.6

 Applying for US life insurance as a foreign national